jaco267/DQN_Global_torch/readme.md

 default options is in configs.yaml (or Trainer/Router.py main_fn), you can modify it in yaml or overwrite it through command line interface

 command line (or yaml) args
-- algos:str  ( algos name are all in Trainer/Router.py)
+- algos:str  ( algos names are the filenames in Trainer/algos/agent folder)
-  - dqn, dtqn,
+  - dqn, dtqn, rainbow_dqn
 - wandbName:str
 - hid_layer:int = 3
 - emb_dim:int = 64